-You’ve created this beautiful home and designed/bought it with specific intentions.
-One of those being beautiful functional flooring that lasts.
+You’ve created this beautiful home and designed/bought it with specific intentions.?
+One of those being beautiful functional flooring that lasts.?
 Naturally your floors will take a lot of the abuse in your home over the years, but by practicing these simple steps*, you will ensure the longevity and beauty of your hardwood.

 - Monthly Schedule – Polish

 - Polishing your floor every few months is a great way to clean hardwood flooring.
 Polishing renews and refreshes the finish that protects your hardwood floor.
 With floors that have some kind of protective sealant, it is the finish that is getting the most attention when we clean—not the actual hardwood.
 Polishing your floor fills in microscopic scratches and evens out a floor’s protective surface.
 Polishing a hardwood floor is not a difficult task and can be done with a minimal amount of effort.
+You can even use the best steam mop for hardwood floors to bring excellent results without all of the elbow grease.

 - Yearly Schedule – Deep Clean